In the studioJohn Lennon acknowledged how they understood one another as musicians.

 Lennon Remembers, Jann S Wenner

-The Beatles began 1969 with rehearsals and recording in Twickenham Film Studios and the basement of Apple's office building.
-After the Let It Be sessions ended they also did some recording at Trident and Olympic studios in London, but from May 1969 onwards worked exclusively at Abbey Road.
+The Beatles began 1969 with rehearsals and recording in Twickenham Film Studios and the basement of Apple’s office building.
+After the Let It Be sessions they also recorded at Trident and Olympic studios in London, but from May 1969 onwards worked exclusively at EMI Studios on Abbey Road, London.

 During the album things got a bit more positive and, although it had some overdubs, we got to play the whole medley.
 We put them in order, played the backing track and recorded it all in one take, going from one arrangement to the next.
 We did actually perform more like musicians again.